 My husband’s Aunt lived an hour’s drive from us.
 Aunt Katie knew I enjoyed sewing and she was an avid bargain hunter.
-One day she happened upon 3 to 4 yards of velvet drapery fabric that she obtained for next to nothing.
+One day she happened upon 2 to 3 yards of velvet drapery fabric that she obtained for next to nothing.
 The material was a rich green color.
 Aunt Katie gave me the material.
 I decided to make a dress for my two year old from it.
 I showed the material to my neighbor as well as a pattern I had bought.
 My neighbor admonished me to be careful with the material due to the nap of the material.
 I said, “huh??”
 My neighbor promptly took the material and the pattern away from me.
 She told me she would cut the pattern for me.
 Long story short, she ended up sewing the dress (a jumper-style) and made a blouse trimmed in the same velvet to complete the ensemble.
 The entire outfit was quite charming and I dressed my daughter in it for a portrait sitting at the local photography studio.
 Later, my neighbor showed me the ins and outs of sewing with velvet.
-She was right; I did not have enough knowledge to use that fabric at that time.
+She was right for taking the fabric from me; I did not have enough knowledge to use that fabric at that time.

 A few years later we were transferred again, but this time I had enough sewing knowledge as to be comfortable on my own.
 I was able to sew many of my children’s clothes, mine and even a few things for my husband.
-I’m not “super-seamstress”, but I do ok.
+I’m not “super-seamstress,” but I do ok.
 Most of all, I still enjoy sewing and learn something new all the time.
 I keep a notebook on stuff I sew now.
 Wish I had caught on to the notebook thing earlier tho’.

 And if wishes were horses, beggars would ride.
 Even the simple stuff is never easy!!